 1) Judicious use of antibiotics in select cases.

 - Short oral prednisone bursts for discreet flares in the disease

 - High dose pulse solumedrol for severe flares not responsive to IVIG

-- Plasmaphoresis for life threatening or refractory disease
+- Plasmapheresis for life-threatening or refractory disease

-4) For patients who are found to have a clear autoimmune process based on elevated inflammatory markers or auto-antibody markers linked to known rheumatologic disease (vasculitis, lupus cerebritis, sydenham's chorea, etc.).
+4) For patients who are found to have a clear autoimmune process based on elevated inflammatory markers or auto-antibody markers linked to known rheumatologic disease (vasculitis, lupus cerebritis, Sydenham's chorea, etc.).
 We use tailored immunomodulatory therapy for their condition.